Search for the decay $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ at the Belle experiment

 Semileptonic $B$ decay measurements in recent years show significant deviations from SM expectations, for both charged and neutral current transitions.
 The first type of transition has been measured in the decay $b\rightarrow c\ell\bar{\nu}_{\ell}$ via $R(D^{(*)})=[\mathcal{B}(B\rightarrow D^{(*)}\tau^{+}\nu_{\tau})]/[\mathcal{B}(B\rightarrow D^{(*)}\ell^{+}\nu_{\ell})]$ by the BaBar \cite{RDst_babar1, RDst_babar2}, Belle \cite{RDst_belle1, RDst_belle2, RDst_belle3, RD_belle4} and LHCb~\cite{RDst_lhcb1, RDst_lhcb2} experiments.
 While these decays are tree-level processes, which are not very sensitive to NP, the measured results show a deviation of about three standard deviations, 3$\sigma$, from the SM predictions (combined significance) \cite{hflav2021}.
 The neutral current transition $b\rightarrow s \ell^{+} \ell^{-}$ is highly suppressed in the SM and very sensitive to NP.
-The LFU ratio related to the decay mode $B\rightarrow K^{(*)}\ell^{+}\ell^{-}$ as measured by Belle \cite{RK_belle2009, RK_belle2021, Angular_PQ45_belle2017} and BaBar \cite{RK_babar2012} are consistent with the SM, while LHCb result \cite{RK_lhcb, RKst_lhcb, RK_lhcb2021} is 3.1$\sigma$ lower than the SM prediction.
+The LFU ratio between muon and electron in the decay mode $B\rightarrow K^{(*)}\ell^{+}\ell^{-}$ as measured by Belle \cite{RK_belle2009, RK_belle2021, Angular_PQ45_belle2017} and BaBar \cite{RK_babar2012} are consistent with the SM, while LHCb result \cite{RK_lhcb, RKst_lhcb, RK_lhcb2021} is 3.1$\sigma$ lower than the SM prediction.
 Many theoretical models are introduced to explain these anomalies such as the NP contribution to the Wilson coefficients \cite{btosll_theory, btosll_NP} and the leptoquark model \cite{btosll_lepto}.
-These approaches lead to an enhancement of the $b\rightarrow s\tau^{+}\tau^{-}$ branching fraction by up to 3 orders of magnitude compared with the SM predictions.
+These approaches lead to an enhancement of the $b\rightarrow s\tau^{+}\tau^{-}$ branching fraction up to $1$-$5 \times 10^{-4}$, 3 orders of magnitude larger than the SM predictions.
 The predicted branching fraction of $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ is larger than that of $B^{+}\rightarrow K^{+}\tau^{+}\tau^{-}$ as shown in Ref.~\cite{btosll_theory}.

 The presence of at least two neutrinos in the final state originating from the decays of $\tau^{+}\tau^{-}$ pair make analysis of the decay challenging.
 To date only a search for the decay $B^{+}\rightarrow K^{+}\tau^{+}\tau^{-}$ has been conducted by the BaBar collaboration setting an upper limit $\mathcal{B}(B^{+}\rightarrow K^{+}\tau^{+}\tau^{-})<2.25\times 10^{-3}$ at 90\% confidence level (CL) \cite{b2ktt_babar}.